Last Updated: 10 May 2022

 All commercial hire craft carrying 12 or fewer passengers must be licenced due to The Public Health Act 1907.
 The wardens are the licensing authority for any craft in South Lakeland.
-For more information follow the link to commercial boat licensing.
+Further information is available for commercial boat licensing.

 Windermere is an important site for nature conservation but it is also a source of drinking water as well as receiving treated waste effluents.

-The wardens operate a public slipway for trailered craft up to of 8.0 tonnes.
+The wardens operate a public slipway for trailered craft up to 8 tonnes.

 They can help with:

 - car and trailer parking

 - public jetties

 - picnic area

 - waste disposal point and a recycling point

 Opening hours vary throughout the year, please contact the Lake Wardens for details.